varodrig/12factorForContainers/content/en/config.md

 Apps sometimes store config as constants in the code.
 This is a violation of twelve-factor, which requires **strict separation of config from code**.
 Config varies substantially across deploys, code does not.

 Config separated from the source code*
 Configurations should be separated from the source code and it will not be packaged with the application artifact.
-Configurations will be based on different environments such as the `development`, `test`, and `production` environments.
+Configurations will be based on different environments such as the `development`, `test`, `staging` and `production` environments.

 ### Different storage mechanisms for different type of data